Heart & Soul (Blue album)

+Critics praised Heart & Soul as a strong comeback for Blue, highlighting the band's signature harmonies, chemistry, and blend of nostalgic and contemporary styles, with some calling it their best work in years despite a few tracks feeling slightly dated.
+On charts, Heart & Soul opened and pekaed at number 22 on enered the UK Albums Chart, becoming Blue's lowest yet, while still reaching number 4 on the UK Independent Albums Chart and number 18 in Scotland.
+The album's release was preceded by two singles, including "Haven't Found You Yet" and "Dance with Me," a cover version of the 112 song.

 Background

+In March 2015, Blue released Colours, their fifth studio album, through Sony Music.
+A commercial disappointment, the album missed the top 10 on the UK Albums Chart, ultimately resulting in the premature termination of their two-album deal with the label, signed in November 2014.
+Following their departure from Sony, the band shifted their focus solely to touring over the following years, while also pursuing individual projects, with Antony Costa and Duncan James concentrating on their acting careers and Lee Ryan and Simon Webbe releasing solo music.
+By 2019, the group confirmed they had no intention of releasing new material, choosing instead to continue performing live.

 In early 2020, Blue flew to Sweden to write new music with Dsign Music members Anne Judith Wik and Ronny Svendsen.
 While the band had no plan to do another album, the sessions produced five finished songs, including what would become lead single "Haven't Found You Yet."
 Satisfied with the output, the band felt motivated to continue recording, though they were later forced to relocate recording to London due to the COVID-19 pandemic, with much of their vocals recorded separately.
-Speaking about the album, Blue said while they never expected to make another album, they ended up working with their old producer Hugh Goldsmith again, saying "Our career started with Hugh so it's nice to come back and work with him again.
+Speaking about the album, Blue said while they never expected to make another album, they ended up working with their old producer Hugh Goldsmith again, saying: "Our career started with Hugh so it's nice to come back and work with him again.
 He's got an amazing understanding of music."

 Promotion

-"Haven't Found You Yet," which the band has described as "the album's strongest contender, a mix of the classic blues with a great modern twist," was released as the album's first single on 25 May 2022 Accompanied by a music video directed by Jackson Ducasse, it debuted and reached number 61 on the UK Singles Downloads Chart.
+"Haven't Found You Yet," which the band has described as "the album's strongest contender, a mix of the classic blues with a great modern twist," was released as the album's first single on 25 May 2022.
+Accompanied by a music video directed by Jackson Ducasse, it debuted and reached number 61 on the UK Singles Downloads Chart.
 "Dance with Me," a cover version of the 2001 song by American group 112, was released as the album's second single on 29 June 2022.
-The band has cited their version an as an homage to "Too Close," another R&B cover that Blue had recorded in 2001.
-"Magnetic," serving as the album's third single, was released on 16 September 2022, followed by a fourth single, title track "Heart & Soul," for which a lyric video, also directed by Ducasse, was issued on 4 October 2022.
+The band has cited their version as an homage to "Too Close," another R&B cover that Blue had recorded in 2001.
+"Magnetic," serving as the album's third single, was released on 16 September 2022, followed by a fourth single, the title track "Heart & Soul," for which a lyric video, also directed by Ducasse, was issued on 4 October 2022.